fbohz/fbohz.github.io/_posts/2020-05-25-js_back_to_basics1.markdown

 ![3](https://user-images.githubusercontent.com/15071636/81311646-4868dc00-904b-11ea-9d81-4430dc05d9da.png)

-Thinks like inline caching and hidden classes will also learn.
+Thinks like inline caching and hidden classes.
 For hidden class you want to assign properties of the object in the constructor or add things in the same order.

 Some of these optimizations help the compiler.